 Marginalisation corresponds to a long history of certain minority communities struggling for equality.
-But understanding what marginalisation means and how certain communities are referred to as marginalised is a complicated concept.
-Class 8 SST syllabus includes a chapter on ‘Understanding Marginalisation’ which aims to familiarise students with concepts like Adivasis, Minorites, Muslims, and safeguards methods to protect and develop them.
+However, understanding what marginalisation means and how certain communities are referred to as marginalised is a complicated concept.
+Class 8 SST syllabus includes a chapter on ‘Understanding Marginalisation’ which aims to familiarise students with concepts like Adivasis, Minorites, and Muslims, and safeguards methods to protect and develop them.
 This blog brings you the revision notes on Understanding Marginalisation as well as questions and answers.

 What is Marginalisation?

-‘Marginalised’ as a term refers to those individuals or groups of persons in the social environment who are treated less important or fall under the category of lower sections in the society.
+‘Marginalised’ as a term refers to those individuals or groups of persons in the social environment who are treated as less important or fall under the category of lower sections in society.
 As per Class 8 Understanding Marginalisation, ‘Socially Marginalised’ are those who are marginalised on the basis of if they speak a different language, follow different customs, belong to a different religious group from the majority community are not accepted by society.

 - Socially excluded people are viewed with hostility and fear.